Built to disappear into your session.

 Free phone apps.
 No account.

-The streaming screen on iPhone.
-Live VU, peak / RMS readouts, transport, and a phone-only mute that silences the computer.
+The real streaming screen on iPhone - live VU, peak / RMS readouts, transport, and a phone-only mute that silences the computer.

 One-time price.
 Three devices.
 No subscription.